 STEP guidelines require that students be:

 - New York State residents – must have lived in New York State for the last two terms of school prior to entry into STEP, or for at least 12 months immediately preceding the first term of participation in the program.

 - Historically underrepresented – Black/African American, Hispanic/Latino, Alaskan Native, or Native American Indian.

 - Economically disadvantaged – Students who are not underrepresented (e.g., Black/African American, Hispanic/Latino, Alaskan Native, or Native American Indian) must meet New York State income guidelines.

-In addition, students should show strong interest in math and science, and have a grade point average of B or above in math and science.
+In addition, students applying to the Math and Science Academy, and the Engineering and Technology Express Program, should show strong interest in math and science, and have a grade point average of B or above in math and/or science.